giorgk/Mantis/README.md

  ## Client Test program

- TestClient that can be found under [CPP](https://github.com/giorgk/Mantis/tree/master/CPP) is a small utility program that sends messages to the server and receives the replies.
+ A TestClient utility program can be found under [CPP](https://github.com/giorgk/Mantis/tree/master/CPP).
+It is used to send  messages to the server and receive the replies.
  If the messages are valid it prints them into a file so that can be read by other programs for further analysis/validation.

  ### Build client.